 What is erythritol and why does Bai Proprietary Sweetener Blend contain erythritol?

 What is Erythritol?
-Found in pears and melons, our erythritol is a sugar alcohol made from simple sugars derived from plant starches that is identical to the ingredient found in nature.
+Naturally found erythritol is a sugar alcohol made from simple sugars derived from plant starches.
 It looks and tastes like table sugar, though it is about 30% less sweet.
-It was discovered in 1848 by a Scotsman called John Stenhouse.
+It was discovered in 1848 by Scotsman John Stenhouse.
 Erythritol is the largest ingredient in Bai Proprietary Sweetener Blend by weight, and is used as an ingredient to provide bulk and the sugar-like crystalline appearance and texture in Bai Proprietary Sweetener Blend.
 The erythritol used in Bai Proprietary Sweetener Blend is produced through a natural fermentation process.
 Fermentation is the process by which an organism metabolizes or “digests” one or more food sources to produce a desired product.
 Fermentation occurs naturally in a variety of different foods given the right conditions and is used to produce wine, beer and yogurt.
 In the case of erythritol, a natural yeast digests the simple sugars such as dextrose and other nutrients and produces erythritol.
 After fermentation, the erythritol is filtered and dried into crystals.
-Erythritol is found naturally in a variety of fruits, such as grapes and pears, as well as in mushrooms, and certain fermented foods such as soy sauce and wine.
+Erythritol is small; found naturally in a variety of fruits, such as grapes and pears, as well as in mushrooms, and certain fermented foods such as soy sauce and wine.

 Do major public health organizations support the use of Erythritol?